christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 - For cooldowns, retry delays, and “next retry due”, PromiseKeeper uses the same game-time millis function shape as WorldObserver (`getGameTime():getTimeCalendar():getTimeInMillis()`), but implemented locally (no WorldObserver dependency).

 Chance semantics (v2):
-- Chance is evaluated once per `occurrenceId` (no re-rolling on duplicate emissions).
+- Chance is evaluated once per `occurranceKey` (no re-rolling on duplicate emissions).
-- Preferred: derive a deterministic roll from a stable hash of `namespace + promiseId + occurrenceId` and compare it to the chance threshold.
+- Preferred: derive a deterministic roll from a stable hash of `namespace + promiseId + occurranceKey` and compare it to the chance threshold.
   - This avoids extra persistence while keeping behavior stable across reloads.
   - If the chance threshold changes later, the roll stays the same; only the threshold changes.
   - Suggested hash for Lua 5.1 / Kahlua: a simple 32-bit rolling hash (e.g. djb2-style) implemented with `string.byte`, `math.fmod`, and a 32-bit modulus, then `roll = hash / 2^32`.

 Policy persistence constraint (v2):
 - Policies must be represented as plain tables with scalar values (strings/numbers/booleans) and other plain tables.
-- No functions and no userdata; if you need complex logic, put it into your action or your situation map and keep policy as simple parameters.
+- No functions and no userdata; if you need complex logic, put it into your action or your situation definition and keep policy as simple parameters.

 ### Action